MissingMaps/blog/2018-12-03-mapping-in-myanmar.md

 <p class="caption">OSM before and after</p>
 </figure>

-This animation, produced from HOT’s [Visualize Change Tool](http://visualize-change.hotosm.org/) also shows the progress of the features added in OSM over time for the entire area,
+The below animation, produced from HOT’s [Visualize Change Tool](http://visualize-change.hotosm.org/) also shows the progress of the features added in OSM over time for the entire area.

 <figure>
 <img src="https://arcmaps.s3.amazonaws.com/share/blog-pictures/missingmaps-blog_20181203_5.gif">